databricks/databricks-sdk-py/docs/workspace/sql/query_history.rst

         :param filter_by: :class:`QueryFilter` (optional)
           A filter to limit query history results.
 This field is optional.
+        :param include_metrics: bool (optional)
+          Whether to include the query metrics with each query.
+Only use this for a small subset of queries (max_results).
+Defaults to false.
         :param max_results: int (optional)
           Limit the number of results returned in one page.
 Must be less than 1000 and the default is 100.
         :param page_token: str (optional)